 Eboni Mangum, Curriculum Specialist, Mississippi Community College Board

-Curriculum Specialist, Mississippi Community College Board
+Demarius Tolliver, Curriculum Specialist, Mississippi Community College Board

 LaToya Sterling, Ph.D.
-Curriculum Specialist, Office of Curriculum and Instruction, Mississippi Community College Board
+Assistant Director for Training and Professional Development, Mississippi Community College Board

 The Office of Curriculum and Instruction (OCI) was founded in 2013 under the Division of Workforce, Career, and Technical Education at the Mississippi Community College Board (MCCB).
 The office is funded through a partnership with The Mississippi Department of Education (MDE), who serves as Mississippi’s fiscal agent for state and federal Career and Technical Education (CTE) Funds.
 The OCI is tasked with developing statewide CTE curriculum, programming, and professional development designed to meet the local and statewide economic demand.

-Copyright© 2020 by Mississippi Community College Board
+Copyright© 2025 by Mississippi Community College Board

-For information, please contact curriculum@mccb.edu
+For information, please contact Curriculum Email

-Contents